kleros/ui-components-library/README.md

 ### Theme usage

 If you wish the use the library's tailwind theme variables in your tailwind app.
-You can utilize it my importing the theme file in your `global.css` file.
+You can utilize it by importing the theme file in your `global.css` file.

 ```css
 @import tailwindcss @import